FOREX-Dollar resumes downtrend after worst week since May | Business

 FOREX-Dollar resumes downtrend after worst week since May

 The index dropped 0.88% last week, its worst since early-May.
 Earlier in July, it touched a 3-1/2-month high at 93.194 as traders had positioned for a speedy start to tapering.
-Societe Generale strategist Kenneth Broux expects the dollar to trade in a range until the Fed's Jackson hole summit where many reckon it will signal the timing to start winding down stimulus.
+Societe Generale strategist Kenneth Broux expects the dollar to trade in a range until the Fed's Jackson hole summit where the Fed may signal the timing to start winding down stimulus.

 - Country: